House GOP demands visitor logs in Biden classified docs case

 "We don't independently maintain our own visitor logs because it's a private residence," Guglielmi said.
 He added that the agency does screen visitors to the president's properties but doesn't maintain records of those checks.

-White House officials did not immediately respond to a request for comment on whether Biden has independently maintained records of who has visited his residence.
+The White House confirmed that Biden has not independently maintained records of who has visited his residence since he became president.

+"Like every President in decades of modern history, his personal residence is personal," White House spokesman Ian Sams said.
+"But upon taking office, President Biden restored the norm and tradition of keeping White House visitors logs, including publishing them regularly, after the previous administration ended them."

+Indeed, President Donald Trump's administration announced early in his presidency that they wouldn't release visitor logs out of "grave national security risks and privacy concerns of the hundreds of thousands of visitors annually."
+Democrat Barack Obama's administration initially fought attempts by Congress and conservative and liberal groups to obtain visitor records.
+But after being sued, it voluntarily began disclosing the logs in December 2009, posting records every three to four months.

 White House officials "can say they're being transparent, but it's anything but," the committee chairman, Rep. Jim Jordan, R-Ohio, told Fox News Channel's "Sunday Morning Futures."